In this fast-moving, modern and technological day and age, we can safely say that people have been vastly divided into two groups.

 However, it can not be argued that reading books is a very important and well-known method of sharpening one’s brain and increasing one’s vocabulary.

 In plain terms, abridged means a piece of writing that has been shortened.
-Now, with the rise of audiobooks, and book summaries, one might question the importance of abridged books.
+With the rise of audiobooks and book summaries, one might question the importance of abridged books.

 The best form yet is still the unabridged form of a book.
-Nothing is more preferable than reading a full book and getting to know everything that the book wants to convey without having anyone else cut out bits and pieces of it.
+Nothing is preferable to reading a full book and getting to know everything the book wants to convey without having anyone else cut out bits and pieces.

 Key Takeaways